How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Equipment stored appropriately when not in use

 Common issues: Damaged equipment still in use.
 "Do not use" signs ignored.
-Temporary fixes become permanent.
+Temporary fixes that became permanent months ago.
 Equipment left out where it can be damaged.

 Hand wash stations stocked (soap, paper towels)